Yandex Cloud

 9. Leave the default values under No data policy.

-10. Optionally, under Annotations, add the information that must be written when the alert is triggered.
+10. Optionally, under Annotations, add the information to log when the alert is triggered.

 11. Under Notifications, add the notification channel.